$0 Nunavut Homeschool Quick-Start Checklist

 The IQ integration requirement is what stops most parents cold, particularly non-Inuit families who are new to the territory.
 The eight IQ principles do not require you to abandon your curriculum — they require you to show how your approach values community, relationships, skill development through practice, environmental stewardship, and resourcefulness.
 A science program grounded in land-based observation, or a daily schedule that reflects collaborative learning rather than isolated seat work, can satisfy this requirement with minimal adjustments to a standard curriculum.

-The Nunavut Legal Withdrawal Blueprint includes a ready-to-submit EPP template that has been built around the exact requirements of the Education Act — including the IQ integration section, the comparable scope and quality standard, and the bi-annual portfolio documentation structure.
+The Nunavut Legal Withdrawal Blueprint includes a ready-to-submit EPP template that has been built around the exact requirements of the Education Act — including the IQ integration section, the comparable scope and quality standard, and the twice-yearly portfolio documentation structure.

 What the DEA Can and Cannot Do